FORT BEND COUNTY MUD #2

 DEAR RESIDENTS AND BUSINESS OWNERS:

-The District began a project to replace a significant portion of the District’s aging water distribution system in July 2012.
-We expect all of the proposed work to be completed by the first quarter of 2014.
-This project will includes the replacement of approximately 90,000 linear feet (17 miles) of water distribution line and associated service leads, fire hydrants, isolations valves, and flushing valves.
-The proposed work will primarily be in the Townewest portion of the District.
+The District has substantially completed the water distribution system replacement project that began in July 2012.
+The project included the replacement of approximately 90,000 linear feet (17 miles) of water distribution line and associated service leads, fire hydrants, isolations valves, and flushing valves primarily located in the Townewest portion of the District.

 NEW ONLINE ACCOUNT ACCESS